THE CONFERENCE

 A reputation polished without the private cost that should have formed it.

-And in a world like that, it becomes harder to know who is who.
+It becomes harder to know who is who.

 Who actually walked it out.